h0ngcha0/liuhongchao.github.io/_posts/2018-12-17-living-and-working-in-sweden-as-engineers.md

 of uncertainties and alleviated much of our worries as first time parents.
 On top of that, we don't need to even think about the bills.
 Before Filip turned 15 months, we took turns to take paid parental leave to stay home with him.
 Even though I work at an early stage startup, people understood and respected the situation.
-After he turned 15 months, we sent him to day care which costs around 1200 SEK per month including breakfast and lunch.
-Considering the fact that we also received about 1000 SEK child allowance every month, it is basically free.
+After he turned 15 months, we sent him to day care which costs around 1380 SEK per month including breakfast and lunch.
+Considering the fact that we also received about 1200 SEK child allowance every month, it is basically free.

 Raising kids could have been so much harder had we stayed in China.
 We might have to take on much heavier financial burden with services of lesser quality.
-Grandparents are supposed to be the "free" day care by social contract and if that for some reasons doesn't pan out well, it would quickly become problematic.
+Grandparents are supposed to be the "free" day care by social contract and if that for some reasons doesn't work out well, it would quickly become problematic.
 Good quality educational resources per capita is just much more scarse in China which entails fierce competition.
 It seems to be an endless battle for both parents and kids to get a spot in a decent school every step of the way, both in terms of fees and energy.
 Things are just so much eaiser in Sweden.